 Extends to Misha Collins himself - ever since he started appearing in the fourth season he's been doing as many, if not more, interviews as Jared and Jensen and appearing at just about every convention going.

 Even after supposedly getting killed off (death doesn't always stick in the Supernatural world), he's still getting as much attention from fans and reviewers alike as the two main characters.

 Blunt: The Fourth Man was a British TV movie from the '80s.
 The video was released in the late '90s or the 21st century.
 Anthony Hopkins's face featured prominently on the cover.
-When I watched it, I saw that Ian Richardson played the eponymous Blunt (not a drug reference), the main character, while Hopkins played someone else.
+Ian Richardson played the eponymous Blunt (not a drug reference), the main character, while Hopkins played someone else.
 But then Richardson never played a cannibal (or at least not Lecter).

 Kamen Rider has been doing this to a point with Momotaros from Kamen Rider Den-O. If it's a Kamen Rider production, and Den-O is in it, you WILL at least hear his voice, even if other Riders don't even have a line (That being said, it should be noted that his voice actor Toshihiko Seki, being a voice actor, is indeed the most readily available of all the lead actors in the entire franchise when it comes to role reprisal.).
 The Den-O series itself counts as well, having more crossovers with other Riders and more spinoff movies than any other in the franchise.